-Apple TV+ is one of the more affordable streaming services, costing just $5 a month.
-That’s $5 cheaper than Netflix’s bottom-tier subscription and a lot less than its maxed-out $20-per-month Premium membership.
+Apple TV+ is one of the more affordable streaming services, costing $10 a month.
+That’s only $3 more than Netflix’s $7 ad-supported subscription, and $13 cheaper than Netflix’s top-tier Premium sub.

 Better yet, Apple has adopted an extremely aggressive acquisition model for Apple TV+.
 Anybody can try it free for seven days, or you can get three months for free with the purchase of any eligible iPhone, iPad, iPod touch, Apple TV device, or Mac.
 You just have to remember to redeem the offer within 90 days of purchase.

 Additionally, if you haven’t already signed up, you can get a one-month free trial as part of an Apple One subscription, but be aware that the prices for these bundles (that include services such as Fitness+, Arcade, News+, and iCloud storage) have also gone up.

 Naturally, Apple TV+ is available on all modern Apple hardware, including all iPhone, iPad, and iPod Touch devices capable of running the latest operating systems, the Apple TV 4K and Apple TV HD, and third-generation Apple TVs.
-You can access Apple TV+ via Safari, Chrome, or Firefox web browsers.
+You can access Apple TV+ via web browsers such as Safari, Chrome, or Firefox.

 The Apple TV+ app is available on Smart TVs from Samsung, Vizio, LG, Sony, Panasonic, and HiSense.
 You can also get the app on Roku, Amazon Fire TV, Android TV, or Google TV devices, as well as on PlayStation 4 and 5 and Xbox One, Series X, or Series S consoles.

 As we alluded to above, there are several ways to get Apple TV+ for free, whether you’re a first-time Apple device owner or a long-time Apple fan.
 Either way, here are the basic steps for getting in on the streaming service.